Dog Love Cat

 Trailer Trash: A Collection of Poems

 When I’m not writing for my clients, I write for myself.
 I’m writing a collection of poems called Trailer Trash, about growing up in poverty and how that impacted my relationship with my mom.
 I was invited to perform a few poems at the April 2019 LitNight event, and I chose to read a few from this collection.
-I’m hoping to have it finished in time to submit to a few contests this winter.
+You can read a few poems from the collection on eris & eros.